ryan4yin/thiscute.world/content/about/index.en.md

   - **C**: Can barely understand the code, abandoned for a long time.
   - The languages I have used but have been abandoned: Java/Julia/Mathematica/Lua
 - **Position**：**Site Reliability Engineer**
-  - Maintain and optimize container computing platform and traffic links, analyze and control cloud computing costs, and support fast-growing business stably and efficiently.
+  - Maintain and optimize cloud computing platform and cloud networking, analyze and control cloud computing costs, to support the fast-growing business stably and efficiently.
 - **Tools & Technologies**：Linux/Kubernetes/Istio
 - Contact Me
   - Publicly: https://github.com/ryan4yin/ryan4yin.space/issues